wp-plugins/related-youtube-videos/readme.txt

 You can also add a number of attributes to configure the assembling of the list of videos that will be embedded:

 * 'width'               (numeric)   Width of the HTML video object
 * 'height'              (numeric)   Height of the HTML video object
 * 'relation'            (string)    Specify the kind of relation that shall be used for searching YouTube.
 Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
 * 'terms'               (string)    Search YouTube for these terms - no separating commas required.
 * 'exact'               (string)    Set to 'true' will (try to) search for the exact phrase.
 * 'orderBy'             (string)    Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
 * 'start'               (numeric)   Offset / numbers of search results that will be skipped.
 0 being the default.
 * 'offset'              (numeric)   START and OFFSET are interchangably the same and just other words for the same option.
 * 'max'                 (numeric)   Number of videos (or search results) that will be returned.
 Can be any number between 1 and 10!
 * 'random'              (numeric)   Select MAX number of videos out of RANDOM number of videos.
 * 'class'               (string)    You can specify an additional HTML class name for the wrapping `<ul>` element
 * 'id'                  (string)    You can specify the HTML id attribute for the wrapping `<ul>` element.
 * 'apiVersion'          (numeric)   Version of the YouTube/Google API that will be used.
+* 'showVideoTitle'      (string)    "true" if you want to show the video title right below the video itself.
+Can be styled via CSS class `.title`
+* 'showVideoDescripton  (string)    "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
+Can be styled via CSS class `.description`

 I recommend always using the attributes 'relation', 'max', and if the relation shall be 'keywords' the 'terms' attribute.
 Depending on your design you might also set a custom width and height for the videos so they fit in properly.